calebmsword/javascript-notes/deep-clone.md

 As long as we encapsulate the registry in the module, then we have a foolproof method for checking if the function was returned from the factory using `isRepeater`.
 That means that, any time we try to clone a function, we could check if it is a repeater.
 If it is, we can call the factory to create a proper clone.

-Here is an example of a factory function that whose spawn cannot be cloned.
+Here is an example of a factory function whose spawn cannot be cloned.

 ```javascript
 let i = 0;